Simon123123/vtm10_fast_dt_inter_partition_pcs2021/README.md

 Implementation of Decision Trees in VTM10
 --------------------------

-The scripts involved in this section is in script/implementation.
+The scripts involved in this section are in script/implementation.
 In the original paper, a specialised tree selection algorithm is presented.
 This algorithm aims at finding the best subset of decision trees in a random forest model so that the highest prediction accuracy is reached.
 By reusing the prediction results of decision trees obtained in the previous part, we execute the script eval_rf_models.py to evaluate the performance of different subsets of decision trees.
 In the end, the execution of get_tree_num.py is needed to show the best subset of decision trees for each random forest model.

  We use the sklearn-porter library to convert the trained random forest to C code as demonstrated in convert_rf.sh.
 Then we copie past the C code into rfTrainHor.cpp and rfTrainHor.cpp as the definition of these classifiers.
 In the same time, the indices of decision trees of best subset are defined in file rfTrain.h.
 To evaluate the performance of our reproduction, you should build the project with macro COLLECT_DATASET desactivated.
 To regulate the level of acceleration, you should use the command line option -thdt which is a threshold for the prediction of decision trees.